-Madhusree Mukerjee is a writer, science journalist and former physicist.
-Her new book, uses meticulous research and new sources to relate how Winston Churchill and his war cabinet exhaustively used Indian resources to fight the Second World War, provoking famine and insurrection in the eastern province of Bengal.
-The book is also a riveting account of the triumphant but tragic final stage of India’s freedom movement.
+Madhusree’s recent book, uses meticulous research and new sources to relate how Winston Churchill and his war cabinet exhaustively used Indian resources to fight the Second World War, provoking famine and insurrection in the eastern province of Bengal.
+A quick overview can be found in this Harper’s interview: Churchill’s Dark Side.

-Madhusree's previous book, relates the devastating experiences of the hunter-gatherers of the Andaman Islands as they come face to face with modern civilization.
+Madhusree received a Guggenheim fellowship to research her previous book, It relates the devastating experiences of the hunter-gatherers of the Andaman Islands as they come face to face with civilization.